charlie-vf/genshin-recipes-blog-api/README.md

 Again, this was tested by performing the above actions on a recipe the logged in user of the client site does not own and checking the relevant changes occured back-end.

+All field data declared in models displays correctly and updates in real-time.

 Likes:

+- /likes
 - Can like a recipe the user does not own & like_count will increase by 1
 - Can unlike a recipe the user does not own & like_count will decrease by 1
 - Cannot like a recipe the user owns & warning message is displayed
+- Likes display in admin site at /admin/likes
-- Newly liked recipe added to favourites page
+- Newly liked recipe added to favourites page on client site

 Made:

+- /made
-- Can mark a recipe as made
+- Can mark any recipe as made
 - made_count will increase by 1
+- Mades display in admin site at /admin/made
-- Newly made recipe added to made page
+- Newly made recipe added to made page on client site

 Comments:

+- /comments
 - Can comment on any recipe
+- Comments display in admin site at /admin/comments
 - comments_count will increase by 1

+Followers:

+- /followers
+- Can follow other users
+- Can unfollow other users
+- Can change the owner of the follow and who they are following
+- Followers display in admin site at /admin/followers
+- Recipes from followed users display on following page on client site

+Via /admin, the admin superuser has full control over all actions on the site.

 ## **Future Features**

-- These are detailed in the Apps section above and namely revolve around features I ran out of time to implement due to technical issues.
+- These are detailed in the Apps section above, as well as the Genshin Recipes Blog repo, and namely revolve around features I ran out of time to implement due to technical issues.
 - One extra feature I would like to implement is social media sign in, as this is such a common feature of other sites it feels necessary to include it.
 The relevant packages have already been installed alongside other all-auth.

 ## **Technologies & Packages**